Amedzro-Elikplim/Awesome-books/README.md

 # Awesome Books

 > A simple Todo app to add list of books a user has read.
+It is implemented using JavaScript object and classes.
+A todo is saved and displayed in Realtime.
+A todo can be removed from the list of to-dos.
+Data persistence is implemented using local Storage API

 ![screenshot](./image.JPG)